Anthony Evans Amoah

-Anthony Evans Amoah is a Ghanaian politician and journalist who represented Wassa East Constituency in the Fifth Parliament of the Fourth Republic of Ghana after being proclaimed the winner of the 2008 Ghanaian general elections.
+Anthony Evans Amoah was a Ghanaian politician and journalist who represented Wassa East Constituency in the Fifth Parliament of the Fourth Republic of Ghana after being proclaimed the winner of the 2008 Ghanaian general elections.

 Early life and education

 Amoah was given birth to on 8 April 1952.
 He is an indigene of Mpohor a town in the Western Region of Ghana.
 He obtained his Master of Philosophy in Sociology in 1995 and Master of Business Administration in 2000 from the University of Ghana.